lsh123/xmlsec/src/nss/README.md

     - [xmlsec bug](https://github.com/lsh123/xmlsec/issues/6)

 7) Not all file formats are supported
-    - `xmlSecNssAppKeyLoad()`: This function loads a PKI key from a file.
+    - `xmlSecNssAppKeyLoadEx()`: This function loads a PKI key from a file.
         - `xmlSecKeyDataFormatDer`: supported (note that `xmlsec-nss` expects private key in DER file to be in PrivateKeyInfo format and private keys in the xmlsec test suite aren't in that format);